zprpic/task-tracker-react/README.md

 ### 4. Install custom useFetch hook and create getAllTasks, getSpecific-, Create-, Update-, Delete- task hooks

 - from: https://use-http.com/#/ - THIS IS BUGGED

+### RE: 4.
+Install redux and create a store with actions and types